Gabriel Torrelles: Internet and innovation

 In recent years, Torrelles has been involved in narrative projects combining storytelling and Internet.
 One of the highlights has been creating and writing the eight-episode miniseries Planeta N8, released in September 2011 and sponsored by Nokia.
 This is the world's first television series made entirely with cell phones.

 The series was part of Planetaurbe.tv's content, an online TV channel for youngsters throughout Latin America.
 Torrelles was founder and CEO of Planetaurbe.tv until mid-2012.
 Planetaurbe.tv was an alternative weekly aimed to a young audience for 15 years, but under Torrelles' direction decided to use digital tools and become an online and interactive TV channel in partnership with Venezuela's largest media outlet, Cadena Capriles.
 Torrelles claimed that his dream was to make a different television, not only in terms of quality, but also according to the Internet's way of thinking.

 In September 2012 Torrelles won a Silver Trophy Anda Award in the Non-profit Message-Digital Campaign category as Creative Director and Director for "What if you could do it again?"
-(Tú sí puedes), a video against teenage pregnancy.
+(Tú sí puedes), a video about unwanted teenage pregnancy.

 Since 2012 Torrelles has been the executive producer and creative director of an online comedy and how-to-and-syle TV series called Visto Bueno.
-The show has been described as "lifehacking for the style-conscious consumer" and an effort to create a space for young girls to discuss fashion an beauty advice for any size, on any budget.
+The show has been described as "lifehacking for the style-conscious consumer" and an effort to create a space for young girls to discuss fashion and beauty advice for any size, on any budget.

 In 2013 Torrelles created She Looks Like, a series that attempts to crack the look of celebrities using visuals and comedy.
 A second season was ordered for spring 2014.

 In 2014 Torrelles and his creative partner Maiah Ocando landed a talent development deal with Disney-ABC for a future television show.

 Visto Buenowas nominated for two Streamy Awards 2013 as Best International Series and Series of the Year, in 2014 in Fashion, First Person and Entertainer of the Year categories, and again in 2015 in Fashion.
 This was the first Latin show to be nominated three years in a row, and the only Spanish-speaking show nominated.

 Torrelles was the executive producer of Vuelo sobre ti, an independent feature documentary about the last tour of the Venezuelan rock band Zapato 3.
 The film had a distribution deal with Amazonia Films to be premiered in October 2015 in 40 movie theaters in Venezuela, the biggest release for a music film in the country.
 In September 2016, Vuelo sobre ti won the award for Best Documentary Feature in the ELCO Film Festival 2016.